webmaster-exit-1/customizing-the-shell-prompt/README.md

 echo -e "\n"
 ```

-Name this file `myweather` and put it in your ~/.bin directory.
+Add it to the `~/.bin` directory and make it executable.

 ```bash
 mv myweather ~/.bin
 chmod +x ~/.bin/myweather
 ```

-Add these color environment variable to your .bashrc
+Add these color environment variable to your `.bashrc`

 ```bash
 ##----------------------------------------------------------